cordhernandez/mlScanner/README.md

 # mlScanner
-Take a picture (Scan) any object and mlScanner will make a confident prediction on what that object is.
+Take a picture (Scan) of any object and mlScanner will make a confident prediction on what that object is.

 The picture below was taken with an actual device (iPhone 5)